evgenyb/iac-meetup/workshops/01-how-to-live-in-harmony-with-ARM-templates/labs/lab-03/readme.md

-# lab-03 - provisioning of 2 Network Security Groups and one private virtual network
+# lab-03 - create ARM template to provision 2 Network Security Groups and one private virtual network

 In this lab we will provision the following components of out infrastructure for `dev` environment.